-(b) The Rhodes Golf Club will be allowed to use eight Saturdays for such competitions with an extension to a 7.30 a.m. start if required.
+(b) (b) The Rhodes Golf Club will be allowed to use eight Saturdays for such competitions with an extension to a 7:30 a.m. start if required.

 (c) The Rhodes Golf Club will be allowed to hold a Tri-am competition on a Friday evening to be agreed by the Management Committee.

-(d) The Rhodes Golf Club will be permitted to hold an annual Captain’s Day.
+(d) The Rhodes Golf Club will be permitted to hold a Captain’s Day.

-(e) The Rhodes Golf Club will be granted the courtesy of the Course for three inter-Club matches per annum.
+(e) The Rhodes Golf Club will be allowed the courtesy of the Course for three inter-club matches per annum.

-(a) Junior Members shall be persons below the age of 18 years.
+(a) Junior Members shall be persons below the age of eighteen years.

-(c) The Junior Convenor shall have the power to arrange special competitions for Members of the Junior Section.
+(c) The Committee have power to arrange special competitions for members of the Junior Section.

-(d) Junior Membership shall automatically cease on the 31st day of March immediately succeeding the Junior Member attaining his/her 18th birthday.
-The Junior Member shall then be entitled to be admitted to Ordinary Membership of the Club on payment of the appropriate subscription for the following year.
+(f) Junior Membership shall automatically cease on the 31st day of March immediately succeeding the Junior Member attaining his 18th birthday

-(e) Junior Members shall be subject always to the Club’s Rules, Regulations and Bye-laws.
+(h) Junior Members shall be subject always to the Club’s Rules, Regulations and Bye-Laws.
 They shall have no jurisdiction in the administration of the Club and will not be entitled to vote at General Meetings of the Club.